YizYah/vscode-ava-multiconfig-runner/README.md

 # ava-multi-config-runner

-VSC extension for debugging and running single AVA (<https://github.com/avajs/ava>) tests based on multiple configurations
+VSC extension for debugging and running single AVA (<https://github.com/avajs/ava>) tests based on multiple configurations.

 ## Why

+The combination of a test runner and a debugger is phenomenal.
+Unfortunately, many people find that with TS in particular it's hard to get VS Code and AVA to cooperate.
+I want something with a zero learning curve--just click to launch from within your own code!

 This is based on the phenomenal VSC extension [ava-test-runner](https://github.com/jacekczapiewski/vscode-ava-test-runner) created by jacekczapiewski.